Paris, je t’aime.

 Jardin du Luxembourg.
 Dog friendly on east side of park.

 Champs de Mars.
-With one of the best views of the Eiffel Tower, pack a picnic + baguette (by the way, I found it so adorable seeing people walking around the city holding huge baguettes–so french!) and hang out for lunch.
+With one of the best views of the Eiffel Tower, pack a picnic + baguette (by the way, it is always so adorable seeing people walking all around the city holding huge baguettes — so French!) and hang out for lunch.

 Palais Royal Gardens.
 I loved taking a stroll here and there are even grassy areas for pups to play in.
 Make sure to stop at the famous Cafe Kitsune for coffee + their fox-shaped cookies (you can see the outdoor cafe tables on the left side of the photo).
 Also along that side, I found a gorgeous home decor store called Maison de Vacances with fluffy sheepskin rugs, pillows in all different colors and textures and woven baskets.
 I ended up getting a burgundy rug and pouf!

 There are parts of the fields in front of the Louvre (and the front of the museum itself) that are dog-friendly.
-It’s so crazy how beautiful and majestic everything is…
+It’s so crazy how majestic and stunning everything is…

 Pink Flamingo Pizza: order food to-go and they’ll give you a pink balloon where you can walk around the block to Canal Saint-Martin and they will deliver your food to you straight there!

 I was planning on trying this but never got around to it but it’s a glass-enclosed shuttle boat on the Seine River which stops at 8 points along the way.
 It’s an easier, more peaceful way (no traffic and crazy streets!) of getting to all the main sight-seeing stops in Paris and only 18 euros/pp for 48 hours.
 Small dogs ride free.

 Dog-friendly Hotels in Paris.

 Photos by: Ylenia Cuellar [ drawing by @fine_frenchie ]